Let's fix software

 Software is broken.
 The computer programs of today are slow, riddled with anti-features, and near-impossible to modify or extend.
 It is time for programmers to stop pretending we're the smartest ones in the room and build high-quality tools that serve people, not big tech companies.
 Let's swap bloated web apps for interoperable tools that do simple things well and replace user-tracking with design processes that actually include users not just their data.

 I'm a hungry UI-leaning engineer, and I want to spend my life building high-quality, sustainable software and helping others to do the same.
 I recently graduated from UChicago, and have industry experience building customer facing products in a fast-paced environment.

 As a product engineer at Open Work Labs, I was responsible for everything from front-end codebases to the design language of the company.
-My expertise in design and programming helped me create experiences with a keen attention to detail and smooth user experience.
+My expertise in design and programming helped me create simple, clean tools that solved concrete problems.

 In college, algorithm-heavy CS classes drove me to self-teach web and games programming, cultivating my ability to quickly teach myself any technical subject.
 I have since immersed myself in the world of functional programming and interface design as I strive to build software that is simpler, easier to extend than today's walled gardens.

 I also spent all four years at UChicago organizing communities on- and off-campus.
 Organizing campaigns against powerful interests instilled the leadership and initiative that I have carried with me ever since.